Zediwan/PyEvoSim/README.md

 ### Database
 To access, filter and query the database, you need to run the [GUI_main.py](code/database/GUI_main.py) file.

-To sort data in ascending/descending order in a column, right-click on the column and choose "Sort by "column name"" followed by an arrow.
+To sort data in ascending/descending order in a column, right-click on the column and choose `Sort by "column name"` followed by an arrow.

-You can also apply a function (e.g. calculate the mean of a column with numerical data) by right-clicking on a column and choosing "Apply function".
+You can also apply a function (e.g. calculate the mean of a column with numerical data) by right-clicking on a column and choosing `Apply function`.
 A little window pops up and you can choose between various functions, choose if the column will be updated by the values or a column will be created with a given name.

-To filter data to your liking, click on a row, right-click and choose "Filter Rows".
+To filter data to your liking, click on a row, right-click and choose `Filter Rows`.

 ![panels_filter](https://github.com/Zediwan/EvolutionSimulation/assets/42497189/9473d428-6164-4782-b09c-cdbdc4cb21cb)